rambodazimi/Password-Changer/README.md

-# Password-Changer
+# Zebra-Password-Changer
-A python script to login to the Zebra Technologies printer admin panel and changes its password
+A python script to login to the Zebra printer's admin panel and changes the admin password

 Author: Rambod Azimi